 The great thing about water chestnuts is that they do retain their crunchy texture when cooked.

-Are water chestnuts healthy?
+Are canned water chestnuts as good as fresh?

 A hand taking bacon wrapped water chestnuts off a serving plate.